dockstore/dockstore/SECURITY.md

 ## Supported Versions

-The Dockstore system routinely receives security updates to the most recently released tagged version.
+The Dockstore system routinely receives security updates to the most recently released tagged minor version.
 All previous versions are unsupported.

 ## Reporting a Vulnerability